annurkhozin/evotingandroid/README.md

 ## electronic Voting System
-Mobile-based E-Voting with Android Studio is a client application for voting using rest technology on the server
+Mobile-based e-Voting with Android Studio is a client application for voting using rest technology on the server

 ## Requirements